Berseba: People

-Since the establishment of the chieftainship of the Berseba Orlam it been held by the Goliath and Isaak clans who often were in dispute about the succession.
+Since the establishment of the chieftainship of the Berseba Oorlam it has been held by the Goliath and Isaak clans who often were in dispute about the succession.
 In the 1960s the two clans split over the leadership issue and only reunited in April 2010.
 Today, Kaptein Johannes Isaak is the traditional leader of the ǀHai-ǀkhaua.

 Development and Infrastructure

 The first diamond in Namibia was found in this area in 1898, and oil explorations were conducted in 1900 and 1929, though neither led to substantial industrial development.
 The settlement is riddled with poverty, substance abuse, and crime.
-It features a secondary school, the Ecumenical Community School, which was in 2010 declared "unfit to serve as an educational institution" and has since been abandoned.
+It features a secondary school, the Ecumenical Community School, which was declared "unfit to serve as an educational institution" in 2010 and has since been abandoned.

 Berseba is connected by road to Tses (MR98), Bethanie (D3901 and D3905), Asab (D3903), Helmeringhausen (D554) and Keetmanshoop (D531), as well as to the Brukkaros tourist site (D3904).

 Politics

 Berseba is governed by a village council that has five seats.

-In the 2010 local authority election it was one of a few local authorities in Namibia where an opposition party obtained more votes for the village council than SWAPO when the Democratic Turnhalle Alliance (DTA) defeated SWAPO 221 votes to 200.
+In the 2004 local authority elections SWAPO gained three council seats and obtained 260 votes.
+One seat each was obtained by the Democratic Turnhalle Alliance (DTA) and the Congress of Democrats (CoD) with 99 and 91 votes, respectively.
+In the 2010 local authority election Berseba was one of a few local authorities in Namibia where an opposition party obtained more votes for the village council than SWAPO when the DTA defeated SWAPO 221 votes to 200.
 No other party participated in the election for the Berseba Village Council.
 The 2015 local authority election was narrowly won by SWAPO party which gained three seats (266 votes).
 The DTA finished second and gained the remaining two seats (200 votes).